Have national security clearance? Facebook wants you

 Facebook officials declined to comment on the report.

-Fake news disseminated online in the lead-up to President Donald Trump's victory last year has become a hot topic that has entangled tech giants including Facebook, Twitter and Google.
-Numerous allegations say the fake news shared on the social networks helped Trump win.
+Fake news disseminated online in the lead-up to Donald Trump's presidential victory last year has become a hot topic that has entangled tech giants including Facebook, Twitter and Google.
+Numerous reports say fake news shared on social networks helped Trump, and was connected to the Russian government.

 Discuss: Have national security clearance?
 Facebook...